knative/eventing/docs/personas.md

 ### System Integrator

-System Integrators are typically of two varieties.
-They are producing new Channel implementations or new Event Source implementations.
+System Integrators are typically of three varieties.
+They are producing new Channel implementations, or new Event Source implementations, or new Broker implementations.

 User stories:

 - Create a new Event Source (creating a bridge between an existing system and Knative Eventing)
 - Create a new Channel implementation
+- Create a new Broker implementation

 ## Contributors